ysharplanguage/FastJsonParser/README.md

     object Parse(System.IO.Stream input)

-IMO, the capability to parse JSON text coming thru a reader (or stream) is clearly a must-have, past a certain size of payload - "*have mercy for your CLR's large object heap*", [if you see what I mean](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx).
+The capability to parse JSON text coming thru a stream (reader) is clearly a must-have, past a certain size of payload - "*[have mercy for your CLR's large object heap](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx)*".

 Note that if you don't care (i.e., don't need / don't want to bother) deserializing whatever input JSON into POCOs, you can then just call these methods with